uchan-nos/mikanos/README.md

 The 'master' branch of this repository is tend to be rebased.
 Sorry for your inconvenience.

-Although rebasing a master branch is generally a bad hobit, this repository should be maintained so as to make the commits history straight-forward.
+Although rebasing a master branch is generally a bad habit, this repository should be maintained so as to make the commits history straight-forward.